DaveBackus/Data_Bootcamp_Book/pandas-clean.md

 * What are its dtypes?
 What does this mean?
 * Set the index to `'Country'`.
 * Change the name of the first variable to `'elect'`.
 * Use the `plot` method to produce a bar chart of the whole dafaframe.
-What does it use as the x axis?
+What does it use as its x axis?

 <!--